-Perovskia are hardy perennial sub-shrubs that reach a height of 90 cm to 1.2 metres.
+Perovskia are hardy perennial sub-shrubs that reach a height of 90 cm to 1.2 metres (3 to 4 feet).

 Perovskia carries attractive toothed leaves of grayish green or silver.